Sara-baagar/COVID-19-country-wise-latest/README.md

 # COVID-19-country-wise-latest
- data analysis of (COVID-19 country-wise-latest) dataset
+Here is my first trying to make data analysis data is (Covid-19 country-wise-latest)
+(dataset.csv) is the file of data check it to understand the data